Computer-aided translation (CAT) (B)-French 3200-M1-1CATBF

 presentation, group work, individual work, discussion, etc.

-Texts with advanced translational difficulty (specialized texts) in various fields, demonstrating a structure that allows for an effective translation using CAT tools: tables, price lists, technical specifications, bulletins and other documents with repetitive content elements.
+Texts of advanced translational difficulty (specialized texts) in various fields, having a structure that allows for an effective translation using CAT tools: tables, price lists, technical specifications, bulletins and other documents with repetitive content elements.

 REQUIREMENTS:

-1. Attendance (2 absences allowed, including justified ones; the student is required to complete the material covered during his/her absence).
-Due to the specifics of the classes, in case of more than two absences, the decision about the conditions of getting a passing grade is up to the teacher.
+1. Attendance (2 unjustified absences allowed; the student is required to complete the material covered during his/her absence).
+Due to the specifics of the classes, in case of more than two absences, the teacher can refuse to give credit for the coruse.
+Due to the equipment required, it might be impossible to organize a make-up evaluation test after the semester ends.

 Type of course